Time-dependent spectral functions of the Anderson impurity model in response to a quench with application to

-The evaluation of the average time expressions (\ref{eq:gf-positive-t12}) and (\ref{eq:gf-negative-t12}) as well as the expressions for the lesser Green functions (\ref{eq:glesser-positive-t12})-(\ref{eq:glesser-negative-t12}) in Sec.~\ref{sec:glesser} poses a significant numerical challenge as compared to the evaluation of the Green functions with time reference $t=t_1$ or $t=t_2$.
+A second issue in the evaluation of the average time expressions (\ref{eq:gf-positive-t12}) and (\ref{eq:gf-negative-t12}) as well as the expressions for the lesser Green functions (\ref{eq:glesser-positive-t12})-(\ref{eq:glesser-negative-t12}) in Sec.~\ref{sec:glesser} is the significant numerical challenge in evaluating these expressions as compared to the evaluation of the Green functions with time reference $t=t_1$ or $t=t_2$.
 This is due to the summations over four different indices in the former expressions, in which the appearance of all the four indices in the denominators of these expressions, prohibits recasting these summations as matrix multiplications for efficient evaluation within the optimized Basic Linear Algebra Subprograms (BLAS) package.
 For a given calculation, the time consumption in calculating the terms with four loops of the above kind is estimated to be about $100\sim 200$ times longer than calculating the terms with three loops.
-In order overcome this computational bottleneck and to make the calculation of the 4-loop terms feasible, we use OpenMP parallelization, in which the total sum is divided into smaller tasks calculated in individual threads [e.g., open MP applied to the loop $\sum_{r}$ in the last two terms of Eqs.~(\ref{eq:gf-positive-t12}) and (\ref{eq:gf-negative-t12})].
-These threads utilize common data and process the different tasks the resulting partial sums independently and hence there is no overhead from communication between the threads.
+In order overcome this computational bottleneck and to make the calculation of the 4-loop terms feasible, we use OpenMP parallelization, in which the total sum is divided into smaller tasks calculated in individual threads [e.g., OpenMP applied to the loop $\sum_{r}$ in the last two terms of Eqs.~(\ref{eq:gf-positive-t12}) and (\ref{eq:gf-negative-t12})].
+These threads utilize common data and process the different tasks in the resulting partial sums independently and hence there is no overhead from communication between the threads.
 Therefore, the time consumption decreases linearly with increasing number of threads used in the paralleling computation and makes the calculation of the average (and lesser) Green functions feasible.

-\section{Comparison of Spectral functions for different time references}
+\subsection{Comparison of Spectral functions for different time references}